-The Mouvement d'éducation et de défense des actionnaires ("MÉDAC"), located at 82 Sherbrooke Street West, Montréal, Québec H2X 1X3, has been a shareholder of the Corporation since September 2005, holding 93 Class B shares.
-The MÉDAC has submitted one proposal for review by the shareholders at the annual meeting of the Corporation.
+The Mouvement d'éducation et de défense des actionnaires ("MÉDAC"), located at 82 Sherbrooke Street West, Montréal, Québec, Canada, H2X 1X3, has been a shareholder of the Corporation since September 2005, holding 93 Class B shares.
+The MÉDAC has submitted five proposals for review by the shareholders at the annual meeting of the Corporation.